 VIII.
 Final provisions

-- Amendments and additions to the contract, to the acceptance of application, or the present General Terms and Conditions for Hotel Accommodation shall be made in writing.
-Unilateral amendments or additions by the Customer shall not be valid.
+- Any amendments or additions to this contract, the acceptance proposal or these General Terms and Conditions for Hotel Accommodation Contracts must be made in writing.
+Any unilateral alterations or additions by the customer shall be void.

-- The courts at the location of the Hotel’s registered office shall have exclusive jurisdiction for commercial matters, including disputes on checks and bills of exchange.
-If one contracting party fulfils the conditions of § 38, section 2 of the German Code of Civil Procedure (ZPO) and does not have a general place of jurisdiction in Germany, the courts at the location of the Hotel’s registered office shall have jurisdiction.
+- The sole court of jurisdiction for commercial transactions, including cheque and currency disputes, shall be Cologne.
+Insofar as a contracting party fulfils the requirements of Article 38 paragraph 2 of the Code of Civil Procedure (ZPO) and has no general place of jurisdiction within Germany, the Hotel’s registered office shall act as the place of legal jurisdiction.

-- Should any of the provisions of the present General Terms and Conditions for Hotel Accommodation be or become invalid or void, the validity of the remaining provisions shall not be affected thereby.
-The statutory regulations shall also apply.
+- In the event of individual provisions of these General Terms and Conditions for Hotel Accommodation Contracts being or becoming ineffective or void, the validity of the remaining provisions hereof shall in no way be affected.
+Otherwise, statutory provisions shall apply.